michodgs25/Somerset-Trails/README.md

   - opens port 8000, which the IDE presents three options to of them view site immediately:
   __Open preview(Opens a window within the IDE) or open in browser(that is set as the main browser)__

-* To cut ties with this GitHub repository, type git remote rm origin into the terminal.

-* When the code is downloaded as a .zip it can be unzipped and runned by opening the unzipped folder and then execute index.html.

 * The code will be executed in the browser that is set as main browser, this can be Chrome or one of the other available browsers.
 When executed the homepage will appear.